3scale/3scale-operator/doc/operator-monitoring-resources.md

     enabled: true
 ```

-NOTE: All monitoring resources will be created by the operator using *Create only* reconcilliation policy.
-That means that PrometheusRules and GrafanaDashboards objects can be updated preventing the operator to revert the changes back.
-This policy allows to tune, for instance, the alert thresholds, to your needs.
+NOTE: All monitoring resources will be created by the operator using *Create only* reconciliation policy.
+That means that PrometheusRules and GrafanaDashboards objects can be updated preventing the operator to revert the changes.
+This policy allows us to tune, for instance, the alert thresholds, to your needs.

 ## Monitored components